Introducing the ‘Leamington No 1’ tomato.

-The story of ‘Leamington No 1’ is also interesting because of its association with the ‘Ketchup War’.
+The story of ‘Leamington No 1’ is also interesting because of the ‘Ketchup War’.

 The Ketchup War was the ‘battle’ between Heinz and French’s ketchup brands for a place in Canadians’ fridges.

-When Heinz closed the Leamington plant in 2014, the town was dealt a huge economic and psychological blow.
+When Heinz closed the Leamington plant in 2014, the town was dealt a huge psychological and economic blow.

-But soon after Heinz’s departure, French’s stepped in and started to have its ketchup made at the Leamington plant.
-They used Canadian grown tomatoes which provided contracts for tomato farmers and jobs in the factory and.
-French’s — who are more familiar for their mustard — highlighted their use of Canadian grown tomatoes on their ketchup bottles.
+But then French’s stepped in and started to have its ketchup made at the Leamington plant.
+They used Canadian grown tomatoes which provided contracts for tomato farmers and jobs in the factory.
+And French’s — who are more familiar for their mustard — highlighted their use of Canadian grown tomatoes on their ketchup bottles.

 Our original seedstock came from Plant Gene Resources Canada (PGRC).